$640,000 truck theft leads to juvenile petitions against two teenage suspects

-FLINT (WJRT) (9/17/2019) - Two teens are facing nine charges apiece in connection with a night of crime early Sunday involving the theft of $640,000 worth of brand new General Motors pickup trucks.
+FLINT (WJRT) (9/17/2019) - Two teens are facing 11 charges apiece in connection with a night of crime early Sunday involving the theft of $640,000 worth of brand new General Motors pickup trucks.

 Police still were looking for an unknown number of additional suspects in the brazen crime spree on Tuesday.